Finerestaurant/kicad-mcp-python/README.md

     *   Move and rotate items
     *   Delete unnecessary items
 *   **Analyze PCBs**:
-    *   Get a list of all items of a specific type on the board
+    *   Get a list of all items of a specific type on the board.
-    *   Query the overall status information of the board
+    *   Query the overall status information of the board using `get_board_status` for comprehensive analysis.